mchalupa/dg/README.md

 and playing with the llvm bitcode.
 Except for the `llvm-slicer` you can find there:

 * `llvm-dg-dump`      - Dump the dependence graph for given program to graphviz format (to stdout)
 * `llvm-pta-dump`     - dump pointer subgraph and results of the points-to analysis to stdout
-* `llvm-rd-dump`      - display reaching definitions in llvm-bitcode
+* `llvm-dda-dump`     - display reaching definitions in llvm-bitcode
 * `llvmdg-show`       - wrapper for llvm-dg-dump that displays the dependence graph in dot
-* `llvmrd-dump`       - wrapper for llvm-rd-dump that displays reaching definitions in dot
+* `llvmdda-dump`      - wrapper for llvm-dda-dump that displays reaching definitions in dot
 * `pta-show`          - wrapper for llvm-pta-dump that prints the PS in grapviz to pdf
 * `llvm-to-source`    - find lines from the source code that are in given file

 All these programs take as an input llvm bitcode, for example: